 MEDIA LINKS REGARDING ANNIE’S CASE –

 Note*** There have been SO MANY news stories about Annie that we could not keep up with posting them individually.
-Annie’s story has been shared all over the world, and in every state in the continental U.S. Google her – or her abuser and the list of stories will flood your browser!
+Annie’s story has been shared all over the world, and IN.
+EVERY.
+SINGLE.
+STATE. in the continental U.S. Google her – or her abuser and the list of stories will flood your browser!
 KEEP SHARING HER STORY.
 This is how we will effect change for these abused/neglected animals!